gpstar81/GPStar-proton-pack/GPSTAR_AUDIO_PCB.md

 ## <img src='images/gpstar_logo.png' width=50 align="left"/>GPStar Audio - Connection Details

-GPStar Audio is a polyphonic audio player capable of playing and mixing together up to 14 audio tracks together at the same time to create a rich and fluid experience.
-Support for GPStar Audio was introduced in Proton Pack and Neutrona Wand firmware versions V5.0.0
+GPStar Audio is a polyphonic audio player capable of playing and mixing together multiple audio tracks at the same time to create a smooth, rich and fluid audio experience.
+Support for GPStar Audio was introduced in GPStar Proton Pack and Neutrona Wand firmware versions V5.0.0

 ![](images/GPStarAudioPCB.png)